by Texas Homesteader ~

 When you think about food waste do you think about that small uneaten bit you scraped off the kids’ plates last night?
 Well it’s true that’s part of food waste.
 But it’s far more reaching than that.

-Plus along with all that wasted food is the waste to produce it in the first place.
-Fertilizer and water to grow the crop, fuel for machinery to harvest or trucks to transport food that is ultimately never even consumed is all wasted.
+Plus fertilizer and water to grow the crop & fuel for machinery to harvest or trucks to transport food that is ultimately never consumed is wasted.

 You may wonder how you can help with food waste?